U.S. Department of the Interior - National Park Service (NPS)

 The National Park Service – Rivers, Trails, and Conservation Assistance program (RTCA) supports community-led natural resource conservation and outdoor recreation projects across the nation.
 NPS’s network of conservation and recreation planning professionals can partner with community groups, nonprofit organizations, tribes, and government agencies to realize your conservation and outdoor recreation vision by providing a range of services.
 National Park Service staff can share their expertise to help your team turn an idea into reality.
 No monetary grants are made.

-NPS projects typically fall within four focus areas, although consideration will be given other projects that fall outside of these categories:
+NPS projects typically fall within five focus areas, although consideration will be given other projects that fall outside of these categories:

-NPS assistance is tailored to your needs.
+NPS assistance is tailored to each organization's needs.
 Examples of the types of assistance NPS provides are listed below.

 -Define project vision and goals